dust39/animated-enigma/readme.md

 ## My Site
 You dont need anything special to view my site.
 Is is hosted right here on Github.
-Just use the following link [ClickHere] (https://dust39.github.io/animated-enigma/).
+Just use the following link [ClickHere](https://dust39.github.io/animated-enigma/).
 You will also notice that my navigation pane and my footer pane stay fixed while scrolling.
-Please let me know what you think, all of my contact info can be found on my GitHub Profile page, [ClickHere] (https://github.com/dust39).
+Please let me know what you think, all of my contact info can be found on my GitHub Profile page, [ClickHere](https://github.com/dust39).

 ### My Project Features
 #### Media Queries